TimTree/games-by-tim/content/blogPosts/wheel-of-fortune-for-powerpoint-v6.2-tripling-down.md

 Due to increasing development burden and that it no longer runs on the latest macOS, **version 6.2 is the final release I am testing on PowerPoint 2011 for Mac**.
 Future versions may run on PowerPoint 2011 for Mac, but I will not test nor provide support for PowerPoint 2011 for Mac specific issues moving forward.

-PowerPoint 2010 on Windows remains fully supported.
+PowerPoint 2010 or newer for Windows and PowerPoint 2016 or newer for Mac remain fully supported.